 What If the Property Is Not Self-Occupied?

-The deduction for principal repayment under Section 80C shall be the same as in case of a self-occupied property.
-For the tax deduction on the interest payment, the rules are a bit different.
+- The deduction for principal repayment under Section 80C shall be the same as in case where the property was self-occupied.

 Can I Avail These Benefits for Two Loans?

 Yes, you can avail these benefits for more than one loan.
 The benefit under Section 80C shall be capped at Rs 1.5 lacs for all the loans.
 Benefits under Section 24 (interest payment) shall be as mentioned before.
 For the self-occupied property, the limit shall be Rs 2 lacs (or Rs 30,000 as the case may be).
-For that house (or houses) that has been let out (or deemed to be let out), the limits shall apply as described in the previous section.
+For that house (or houses) that has been let out (or deemed to be let out), there is no limit.
+Entire interest paid can be deducted from income on house property.

 What If I Borrow from a Friend?